denvergeeks/logout-header/README.md

-# Alogout Button in header
+# A logout Button in header